Course Content and Outcome Guide for ASL 250

 - Special Fee:

-Course DescriptionAccelerated American Sign Language Covers the material of ASL 201 and half of ASL 202 in an accelerated format.
-Emphasizes active communication in ASL.
-Increased emphasis on exploring, analyzing the rules, discussing, developing and presenting ASL literature and poetry.
-Proficiency target level: Intermediate mid.
+Course DescriptionFirst term of a two-term sequence that covers the material of ASL 201 and half of ASL 202 to continue the work of first year ASL in an accelerated format.
+Reviewing, expanding, and perfecting expressive skill, structure, and vocabulary for the purpose of active communication.
+Proficiency target level: Intermediate High.
 Sign Language Proficiency Interview may be required.
 Prerequisite: ASL 103 or ASL 151.
-Prerequisite course must have been completed within one year of class enrollment; proficiency interview within one term.
+Prerequisite course must have been completed within one year of class enrollment; and Sign Language Proficiency Interview within one term.

 Addendum to Course Description